pbiggar/phc/doc/manual/runningphc.rst

    ./configure --enable-helloworld

-Build and install the extension (if you dont have root, refer instead to :ref:`alternate.method`):
+Build and install the extension (if you dont have root, refer instead to :ref:`alternatemethod`):

 .. sourcecode:: bash